 Even in a year of very abundant snowfall, there can still be water shortages in the growing season.
 Especially if you can’t successfully capture and store that water resource.
 Loss of snow cover becomes an ever present possibility as we move through the fringe of the winter season and inch towards April showers and May flowers.

-As the sun gains back strength, a momentary lapse in the winter season that comes from a rapid warming period can bring on a quick melt and freshet flow over the frozen ground below.
-That once mounding store of snow is then no longer a reserve for your next crop nor does it seep into the ground water reserves to be drawn later for livestock watering or irrigation.
-And this highlights the important role tree and shrub cover in shelterbelts, timberbelts, hedgerows and conservation reserves can play in conserving winter precipitation for later use.
+As the sun gains back strength, a momentary lapse in the winter season that comes from a rapid warming period can bring on a quick melt.
+And the freshet flows stream over the frozen ground below.
+That once mounding store of snow is then no longer a reserve for your next crop.
+Nor does it seep into the ground water reserves to be drawn later for livestock watering or irrigation.
+And this highlights the important role tree and shrub cover on farms.
+In shelterbelts, timberbelts, hedgerows and conservation reserves, they can conserve winter precipitation for later use.

-Tree density is an important consideration in trapping the snow.
-Denser plantings will provide for greater wind reduction over short distances and are good for preventing snow drifts where you don’t want them (e.g. roadways, livestock wintering sites, farmsteads).
-More open shelterbelts and tree plantings however will create a snow drop over a greater distance and are therefore more suited to capturing snow on fields to feed next year’s crops.
+Tree density is also an important consideration in trapping the snow.
+Denser plantings will provide for greater wind reduction over short distances.
+And this is good for preventing snow drifts where you don’t want them (e.g. roadways, livestock wintering sites, farmsteads).
+More open shelterbelts and tree plantings, however, will create a snow drop over a greater distance.
+Therefore, they are more suited, therefore, to capturing snow on fields to feed next year’s crops.

 But whether for field or dugout capture, using shelterbelts, or other tree and shrub retention for snow capture and controlled melt is yet another example of why agroforestry is conservation that pays.